 \subtitle{I. Changes in stratification and near-surface convection for main-sequence spectral types}

 \abstract {Some of the small-scale solar magnetic flux can be attributed to a small-scale dynamo (SSD) operating in the near-surface convection.
-The SSD fields have consequences for solar granular convection, basal flux, as well as chromospheric heating.
-A similar SSD mechanism is expected to be active in the near-surface convection of other cool main-sequence stars, but this has never been investigated.} {We aim to investigate changes in stratification and convection due to inclusion of SSD fields for F3V, G2V, K0V and M0V spectral types in the near-surface convection.} {3D magnetohydrodynamic (MHD) models of the four stellar boxes, covering the subsurface convection zone up to the lower photosphere in a small cartesian box, are studied using the \textit{MURaM} radiative-MHD simulation code.
-The SSD runs are compared against reference hydrodynamic runs.} {An SSD is found to efficiently produce magnetic field with energies ranging between 5\% to 80\% of the plasma kinetic energy at different depths.
+The SSD fields have consequences for solar granular convection, basal flux, and chromospheric heating.
+A similar SSD mechanism is expected to be active in the near-surface convection of other cool main-sequence stars, but this has not been investigated thus far.} {We aim to investigate changes in stratification and convection due to inclusion of SSD fields for F3V, G2V, K0V, and M0V spectral types in the near-surface convection.} {We studied 3D magnetohydrodynamic (MHD) models of the four stellar boxes, covering the subsurface convection zone up to the lower photosphere in a small Cartesian box, based on the \textit{MURaM} radiative-MHD simulation code.
+We compared the SSD runs against reference hydrodynamic runs.} {The SSD is found to efficiently produce magnetic field with energies ranging between 5\% to 80\% of the plasma kinetic energy at different depths.
 This ratio tends to be larger for larger $T_{\mathrm{eff}}$.
 The relative change in density and gas pressure stratification for the deeper convective layers due to SSD magnetic fields is negligible, except for the F-star.
-For the F-star, there is a substantial reduction in convective velocities due to Lorentz force feedback from magnetic fields, which, in turn, reduces the turbulent pressure.} {SSD in near-surface convection for cool main-sequence stars introduces small but significant changes in thermodynamic stratification (especially for the F-star) due to reduction in convective velocities.}
+For the F-star, there is a substantial reduction in convective velocities due to Lorentz force feedback from magnetic fields, which, in turn, reduces the turbulent pressure.} {The SSD in near-surface convection for cool main-sequence stars introduces small but significant changes in thermodynamic stratification (especially for the F-star) due to a reduction in the convective velocities.}

 \keywords{Stars: interiors -- Stars: magnetic fields -- Stars: late-type -- Convection -- Dynamo }